Find the missing side length and angles of the triangle. Express ... | Channels for Pearson+

 Laws of Sines, Cosines and Vectors The Law of Cosines

 Find the missing side length and angles of the triangle.
-Express the length to one decimal place and the angle to the nearest degree.
+Express the lengths to one decimal place and the angle to the nearest degree.

 Find the missing side length and angles of the triangle.
-Express the length to one decimal place and the angle to the nearest degree.
+Express the lengths to one decimal place and the angle to the nearest degree.

 ANSWERS OPTIONS